maziac/DeZog/design/EmulatorInterface.md

 ## gdbstub

 The Remote communicates with MAME via the gdb remote protocol via a socket.
-MAME needs to be like so:
+MAME needs to be started like this:
 ~~~bash
 ./mame -window <rom> -debugger gdbstub -debug -debugger_port 12000
 ~~~